elastic/tedi/tedi/README.md

 * Copies (actually hard links) of any assets.

-Each image declared in `tedi.yml` produces a complete build context, which is stored in its own directory under `.tedi/renders/`.
+Each image declared in `tedi.yml` produces a complete build context, which is stored in its own directory under `.tedi/build/`.

-:warning: `FIXME: Rename "renders" directory to "build-contexts" or similar.
-"Renders" is an inconsistent legacy term.`

 #### Fact
 A datum that is needed to correctly build an image.
 Mostly used for